edmutoni/practice-git-checkoff/README.md

 # practice-git-checkoff
-# this is partner 1
+# this is partner
+this is written in a new branch